bitrat/PyGallRest/README.md

 If you don't know what a REST-API is, or does, this intro to it explains it: https://towardsdatascience.com/introduction-to-rest-apis-90b5d9676004

+The application consists of a Vue front-end which allows people to login (register, forget password) and if their login username and hashed and salted password matches what is in the Gallagher system, then they get a 1 day activated mobile credential sent to their phone, which they can use to access doors (swipe at card readers).

 This application (set to run on localhost) consists of:

 ## Vue.js Front-end